Soorarai Pottru: Plot

-On the day of the delivery of the aircraft, Paresh uses his influence to restrict the flight's landing at Chennai, forcing the flight to crash-land at Tambaram Air Force Station due to lack of fuel.
+On the day of the delivery of the aircraft, Paresh uses his influence to restrict the flight's landing at Chennai, forcing the flight to crash-land at Tambaram Air Force Station due to the lack of fuel.
 Naidu summons Maara to explain the emergency landing and lets him off with a fine.
-The airline's maiden flight catches fire and is forced to abort its take-off.
-It is revealed that Paresh had bribed the captain to sabotage the flight.
+The airline's maiden flight catches fire and is forced to abort its takeoff.
+It is revealed that Paresh bribed the captain to sabotage the flight.
 The captain admits his mistakes in front of the inquiry panel.
 Vimal Balaiyya, a prominent businessman, offers to buy Deccan Air but Maara refuses, citing differences in their vision.
 Paresh starts a smear campaign against Deccan Air in the hopes of ending Maara's dreams but Maara assures everyone that his flights are safe and cost-effective.
-On the day of the start of operations, however, no passengers check in for one flight.
+On the day of the start of operations, however, no passengers checked in for one of the flights.
 Maara is about to give up when he is informed that a technical error resulted in no tickets for that particular flight being booked, whereas all other flights are fully booked.
 With tears of happiness in his eyes, Maara watches the other flights touch down.
 Paresh later calls Maara and offers to work with him but Maara rejects the offer, saying farmers have flown and will continue to fly, and that Paresh does not own the sky.
 Paresh accepts defeat as Deccan Air becomes a success.

 In a mid-credits scene, the Civil Aviation Minister of India summons Paresh to Delhi, reprimands him for sabotaging Deccan Air's inaugural flight and threatens to shut down Jaz Airlines.
 In a restroom, Paresh has an anxiety attack and tries to take his pill but it falls to the floor.
-A janitor picks the pill up for Paresh, inducing in him a sense of respect for lower-income groups.
+A janitor picks up the pill for Paresh, inducing in him a sense of respect for lower-income groups.